 Sadly, Süle is unlikely to be on the pitch at the Signal Iduna Park on Tuesday as he continues his recovery from a cruciate ligament injury.
 The Germany international is one of the Bundesliga’s fastest improving players both in the real and virtual worlds, though, and will be vital in your team both now and in the future – should you get him in Career Mode - as his rating rises.

 Left-back: David Alaba (85)

 Bayern's left-back supreme is also one of the most enjoyable players to use in the gaming world.
-Consistent stats across the board allow him to be solid in whatever situation, which is certainly reflected from his on-field performances.
+Consistent stats across the board allow him to be solid in whatever situation, which is certainly reflected by his on-field performances.
 Despite being behind Barcelona's Jordi Alba for the highest-rated left-back in the game, Alaba outperforms the Spaniard in several areas.
 The 27-year-old – who can also play in central midfield – has better ratings than Alba for shooting, defending and physicality.